nathancahill/dainte/README.md

     [lowercase(name)],
 }  = await mount(source: string, options?: {...})
 ```

+Creates an instance of a component from a source file path.
+Mounts the instance
+in a JSDom.

 All `compile` options can also be passed to `mount`.
 Additionally, these options, including the [component initialisation options](https://svelte.dev/docs#Creating_a_component), can be provided: